You Need a Thumbnail — Right Now

 Troubleshooting: When It Doesn't Work

-The video may be private, deleted, or still processing.
+"No thumbnails found" — The video may be private, deleted, or still processing.
 Verify the video is publicly accessible by opening it directly in YouTube.

-This is normal for older videos (pre-2012) or videos that were uploaded in low resolution.
-Use the highest quality that's available — that's genuinely the best that exists for that video.
+"Only low-quality versions are available" — Normal for older videos (pre-2012) or videos uploaded in low resolution.
+Use the highest quality available — that's genuinely the best that exists for that video.

 "I can't find the file I downloaded"